You are here

 We are beginning our collection with collected papers from a contemporary Alaskan Native scholar, Dr. William George Demmert Jr.(Tlingit/Lakota) presently Professor at Western Washington University, Woodring College of Education, Bellingham, Washington but in earlier years Co-chair of the Indian Nation at Risk task force, first Head at the rank of Deputy Commissioner of the Office of Indian Education, Director of Indian Education Programs for the Bureau of Indian Affairs and former Commissioner of Education for the State of Alaska.
 His papers include interesting items from the first years of the National Indian Education Association.
 He was the first treasurer of the organization and designed it famous logo, used for years by NIEA.

 Please let us know if you are interested in talking about donating your papers to the collection.
-Contact either of us: Rosemary Ackley Christensen: email@example.com (920) 490-8572 or Rick Smith, Director of AILRC at UMD firstname.lastname@example.org (218) 726-6293.
+(Please note if your books or papers have been sitting in a damp basement or you are a heavy smoker we cannot accept your donation.
+Mold, mildew and smoke are irritates to people) For clean and usable contributions to the collection Contact Rick Smith, Director of AILRC at UMD email@example.com or phone (218) 726-6293.

 A Gift of Rare Books